Impedance microbiology: Principle of operation

-Until the bacterial concentration is lower than a critical threshold CTH the electrical parameters Rs and Cs remain essentially constant (at their baseline values).
-CTH depends on various parameters such as electrode geometry, bacterial strain, chemical composition of the growth medium etc., but it is always in the range 106 to 107 cfu/ml.
+Until the bacterial concentration is lower than a critical threshold, CTH the electrical parameters Rs and Cs remain essentially constant (at their baseline values).
+CTH depends on various parameters such as electrode geometry, bacterial strain, chemical composition of the growth medium, etc., but it is always in the range of 106 to 107 cfu/ml.

-When the bacterial concentration increases over CTH, the electrical parameters deviate from their baseline values (generally in the case of bacteria there is a decrease of Rs and an increase of Cs, the opposite happens in the case of yeasts).
+When the bacterial concentration increases over CTH, the electrical parameters deviate from their baseline values (generally in the case of bacteria there is a decrease of Rs and an increase of Cs; the opposite happens in the case of yeasts).

-The time needed for the electrical parameters Rs and Cs to deviate from their baseline value is referred as Detect Time (DT) and is the parameter used to estimate the initial unknown bacterial concentration C0.
+The time needed for the electrical parameters Rs and Cs to deviate from their baseline value is referred to as Detect Time (DT) and is the parameter used to estimate the initial unknown bacterial concentration C0.

-In Fig. 2 a typical curve for Rs as well as the corresponding bacterial concentration are plotted vs. time.
+In Fig. 2 a typical curve for Rs as well as the corresponding bacterial concentrations are plotted vs. time.
 Fig. 3 shows typical Rs curves vs time for samples characterized by different bacterial concentration.
 Since DT is the time needed for the bacterial concentration to grow from the initial value C0 to CTH, highly contaminated samples are characterized by lower values of DT than samples with low bacterial concentration.
-Given C1, C2 and C3 the bacterial concentration of three samples with C1 > C2 > C3, it is DT1 < DT2 < DT3.
+Given C1, C2 and C3 the bacterial concentrations of three samples with C1 > C2 > C3, it is DT1 < DT2 < DT3.
 Data from literature show how DT is a linear function of the logarithm of C0:

-where the parameters A and B are dependent on the particular type of samples under test, the bacterial strains, the type of enriching medium used and so on.
+where the parameters A and B are dependent on the particular type of samples under test, the bacterial strains, the type of enriching medium used, and so on.
 These parameters can be calculated by calibrating the system using a set of samples whose bacterial concentration is known and calculating the linear regression line that will be used to estimate the bacterial concentration from the measured DT.

-Impedance microbiology has different advantages on the standard plate count technique to measure bacterial concentration.
+Impedance microbiology has different advantages over the standard plate count technique to measure bacterial concentration.
 It is characterized by faster response time.
-In the case of mesophilic bacteria, the response time range from 2 – 3 hours for highly contaminated samples (105 - 106 cfu/ml) to over 10 hours for samples with very low bacterial concentration (less than 10 cfu/ml).
-As a comparison, for the same bacterial strains the Plate Count technique is characterized by response times from 48 to 72 hours.
+In the case of mesophilic bacteria, the response times range from 2 – 3 hours for highly contaminated samples (105 - 106 cfu/ml) to over 10 hours for samples with very low bacterial concentration (less than 10 cfu/ml).
+As a comparison, for the same bacterial strains, the Plate Count technique is characterized by response times from 48 to 72 hours.

-Impedance microbiology is a method that can be easily automated and implemented as part of an industrial machine or realized as an embedded portable sensor, while plate count is a manual method that needs to be carried out in a laboratory by long trained personnel.
+Impedance microbiology is a method that can be easily automated and implemented as part of an industrial machine or realized as an embedded portable sensor, while plate count is a manual method that needs to be carried out in a laboratory by trained personnel.